STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 5.8 Details of the General Meeting (GM)

-5.8.1 Quorum: A quorum of the GM will be recognized whenever it has been convened in accordance with the statutes when at least half of the ordinary members are present.
-If this number is not present within 30 minutes after the time designated for the opening of the session, the GM starts with the ordinary members present with the same agenda out of regard for the members present.
+5.8.1 Quorum: A quorum of the GM will be recognized whenever it has been convened in accordance with the statutes when at least half of the Individual Members are present.
+If this number is not present within 30 minutes after the time designated for the opening of the session, the GM starts with the Individual Members present with the same agenda out of regard for the members present.

 5.8.2 Voting: Votes shall be on a majority basis unless otherwise stated in the Statutes.
 The chair should ask what points on the agenda should be voted on by ballot.
-If the number of the abstentions together with the no votes is more than the votes in favor, the motion is postponed.
+If the number of the abstentions together with the no votes is more than the votes In favor, the motion is dismissed.
 In case of a tie, the Chairman shall declare the motion lost.

 5.8.3 Election: Elections will be decided be on the basis of absolute majority (more than 50%) on the first ballot, and, if this is not achieved, of a relative majority (the highest number of votes) on any further ballot.